 Last summer, the AU creative writing MFA program launched an annual study abroad program in Rome, through a partnership with John Cabot University’s Institute for Creative Writing and Literary Translation.
 The program allows our students to spend five weeks with a writer in residence and take literature and writing classes—all while exploring Rome and nearby areas.

-Nancy Kidder, who will graduate from the creative writing MFA program this spring, participated in the program last summer.
+Nancy Kidder (center), who will graduate from the creative writing MFA program this spring, participated in the program last summer.
 She spoke with us over email about her experiences at AU and in Rome.

 Tell us us a little bit about your background.
 What led you to the AU creative writing MFA program?

 Despite an early interest in writing, I stopped writing creatively by high school.
 I thought I needed to be responsible.
 I went to Duke University, started as pre-med, and ultimately changed my major to English.
 Yet I never allowed myself to take a writing workshop.
 I never studied abroad.
 I got married.
 Moved to DC.
 Worked for a senator.
 Had a daughter.
 Moved to Ohio.
 Then moved back to DC.
 In the spring of 2013, I applied to American University’s MFA program.
 What had changed?
 I finally realized why I wasn’t writing: I was scared.
 I now embrace this fear and try to funnel it into my writing.
 Yes, I risk ridicule or rejection, but the rewards have been worth it.

 What has been your focus in your MFA studies, and how has the program put you in touch with an international writing community?

 I chose AU for its impressive faculty and diverse workshop opportunities.
 Yet, I have discovered so much more.
 While I came in writing fiction, I later fell in love with creative non-fiction, eventually constructing my thesis from personal essays.